khan-ayanama/Backend-tutorial/2.Complete Django/Project01/notes01.md

 ## What is CMS?

-CMS is a Website Builder like worpress or wix etc.
+CMS (Content manage software) is a Website Builder like worpress or wix etc.

 ## What is MVT?